Jarl-Bjoern/Yggdrasil/README.md

 ```

 <a name="category_install"></a>
-## ⚔ Choose one of the three category types
+## ⚔ Choose one of the six category types
 ```bash
 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀
 💀                                                       💀